tweag/rules_nixpkgs/toolchains/python/README.md

 This rule is intended to mimic as closely as possible the [rules_python API](https://github.com/bazelbuild/rules_python#using-the-package-installation-rules).
 `nixpkgs_python_repository` should be a drop-in replacement of `pip_parse`.
-As such, it also provides a `requirement` function to perform the name mangling.
-Using the `requirement` fucntion inherits the same advantages and limitations as the one in rules_python.
+As such, it also provides a `requirement` function.

+:warning: Using the `requirement` fucntion inherits the same advantages and limitations as the one in rules_python.
 All the function does is create a label of the form `@{nixpkgs_python_repository_name}//:{package_name}`.
 While depending on such a label directly will work, the layout may change in the future.
 To be on the safe side, define and import your own `requirement` function if you need to play with these labels.

+:warning: Just as with rules_python, nothing is done to enforce consistency between the version of python used to generate this repository and the one configured in your toolchain, even if you use nixpkgs_python_toolchain.
+You should ensure they both use the same python from the same nixpkgs version.
+While nixpkgs_python_repository could also register the toolchain used to generate the package set, this is not implemented yet.

-:warning: packages names exposed by this rule are determined by the `pname` attribute of the nix packages.
+:warning: packages names exposed by this rule are determined by the `pname` attribute of the corresponding nix package.
 These may vary slightly from names used by rules_python.
-Should this be a problem, you can provide you own `requirement` function.
+Should this be a problem, you can provide you own `requirement` function, for example one that lowercases its argument.

 #### Parameters